askupasoftware/amarkal/Extensions/README.md

-#Amarkal extensions directory
+#Amarkal WordPress Extension

-Upload your Amarkal plugins and themes to this directory.
+Contains library classes to be used for developing plugins and themes for the WordPress CMS.